fili5rovic/Yamb/README.md

 # Console Yamb Game
 Console Yamb Game is a simple text-based implementation of the classic Yamb game.
 The game is played in the console, allowing players to roll dice and score points based on various combinations.

 > One goal I had in mind was to try out different random number generators ( Linear Congruential Generator, Blum Blum Shub, Lagged Fibonacci Generator...).
-I stuck with LCG, as I found it the most fitting for this particular problem.
+I inteded to use LCG, as I found it the most fitting for this particular problem.
 >
 > This project was developed as part of a university assignment.
 Please refer to the [instructions.pdf](instructions.pdf) file for detailed assignment instructions.